ponciste/hackershideout/README.md

 ---

-Next, we need to dig deeper into the LFI **possible damage**.
-Let's apply some filters to assess the impact of the LFI attack.
+To further explore the **potential damage caused by the LFI** (Local File Inclusion) vulnerability, we will apply specific filters to assess the impact of the LFI attack.

-Let's apply the following search filter:
+Let's proceed by implementing the following search filter:

 ```sql
 "GET" AND "200" AND "Fuzz Faster U Fool"